 Talking of suicide or running away from home or school.

 Although there may be other causes of some of the above symptoms, a repetition or combination of these possible signs of bullying should be investigated by parents and teachers and reported/ recorded as appropriate (see below).
-The school will initiate and share a concern with parent but it also expects parents to share concern when witnessing changes in behaviour as noted above or bulling in or outside of school setting.
-The school will take this concerns seriously.
+The school will initiate and share a concern with parents, but it also expects parents to share concern when witnessing changes in behaviour as noted above or bulling in or outside of school setting.
+The school will take this concern seriously.

 BULLYING - PREVENTATIVE MEASURES